dongido001/pusher-chat-sentiment-analysis/README.md

-# One-to-one private chat with sentiment analysis using Pusher Channels, Flask and Vue.js - Part 3
+# One-to-one private chat with sentiment analysis using Pusher Channels, Flask and Vue.js

-This is the part 3 of the tutorial series demonstrating how to build a chat app with sentiment analysis using Pusher Channels, Flask and Vue.js.
+This tutorial series demonstrates how to build a chat app with sentiment analysis using Pusher Channels, Flask and Vue.js.
 You can read the tutorial on how it was built [here]()

 ## Getting Started